 UE shall finish BWP switch within the time duration TMultipleBWPswitchDelay, which is defined as:

-TMultipleBWPswitchDelay = TBWPswitchDelay + N*(D -1)
+TMultipleBWPswitchDelay = TBWPswitchDelay + D*(N -1)

 Where:

 - TBWPswitchDelay is the BWP switching delay on single CC defined in Table 8.6.2-1 depending on UE capability bwp-SwitchingDelay [2].
+TBWPswitchDelay shall be based on the smallest SCS among SCS of all involved CCs before and after BWP switch.

 - D is the incremental delay for each additional CC involved in simultaneous BWP switch and depends on UE capability [13].

-- .
+- For UE which is capable of per-FR gap, and no BWP switch involves SCS change, N is the number of CCs in same FR; For UE which is not capable of per-FR gap, or the BWP switches on any CC involves SCS changing, N is the number of CCs undergoing simultaneous BWP switch.

 Provided the UE does not have the required TCI-state information to receive PDCCH and PDSCH in the new BWP, the UE shall use old TCI-states before the BWP switch until a new MAC CE updating the required TCI-state information for PDCCH and PDSCH is received after the BWP switch.